TheInfiniteKind/moneydance_open/src/com/moneydance/modules/features/contextmenutools/readme.txt

 note-style reminders are always excluded, with no config option to include them.

 At least one Reminder must also qualify as a valid source (same rules as Copy above applies to the Reminder's own transaction) before this option appears at all.
+Double-click a Reminder in the picker (instead of selecting it and clicking OK) to apply it straight away.
 Which Reminders show up in the picker can be narrowed further in the config screen:
   - require the Reminder's own account to exactly match the target account
   - include or exclude Reminders that only have a single split
   - exclude Reminders that are expired/inactive